 This SDP uses the incremental core damage probability (ICDP) metric rather than change in core damage frequency (∆CDF), the annualized risk increase, used in other reactor safety SDPs.
 The ICDP accounts for the amount of the time in which the plant configuration change existed.
 Attachment 1 provides the mathematical formulas for these metrics.

 The risk deficit for performance deficiencies is determined in an increasing order of magnitude to reflect the amount of the risk increase due to an inadequate risk assessment and lack of risk management actions.
-Specifically, the incremental core damage probability deficit (ICDPD) and the incremental large early release probability deficit (ILERPD) are the risk metrics used to evaluate the magnitude of the error in the licensee’s inadequate risk assessment of the temporary risk increases due to maintenance activities/configurations.
+Specifically, the incremental core damage probability deficit (ICDPD) and the incremental large early release probability deficit (ILERPD) are the risk metrics used to evaluate the magnitude of the error in the licensee’s inadequate risk assessment of the temporary risk increases due to maintenance activities/configurations, RICT, SFCP, 10 CFR 50.69, or NFPA 805.

 04.01.01 Step 4.1.1 - Licensee Evaluation of Risk

-When the inspector has identified that the licensee has performed an inadequate risk assessment, or none at all, the actual maintenance risk configuration-specific CDF must first be adequately or accurately assessed.
+When the inspector has identified that the licensee has performed an inadequate risk assessment, or none at all, the actual maintenance, RICT, SFCP, 10 CFR 50.69, or NFPA 805, risk configuration-specific CDF must first be adequately or accurately assessed.
 The inspector should discuss the results of the risk assessment with the licensee before proceeding with any further risk assessment.
 The new risk assessment value may be obtained in several ways including having the licensee perform the omitted maintenance risk assessment; or re-perform the assessment, correcting those errors and/or omissions that rendered the original risk assessment inadequate.
-It is expected that having the licensee re-evaluate the actual maintenance configuration .
+It is expected that having the licensee re-evaluate the actual maintenance configuration for (a)(4) issues, or the corrected RICT, SFCP, 10 CFR 50.69, or NFPA 805 conditions, would be the norm.

 04.01.02 Step 4.1.2 - NRC Evaluation of Risk